claytron/resume/index.rst

 :Brewing:
     This is a new passion for me.
     I really enjoy the technical aspects of the process.
-    It also allows for a lot of creativity in creating new beers.
+    It also allows for a lot of creativity while designing new beers.
     It is still kind of surreal that I can pull a beer out of my fridge, that I made.

 ..  via http://www.chris.com/ascii/index.php?art=movies/star%20wars